 Furthermore, many deployed clients and servers of TLS v1.0 do not implement these workarounds, so TLS v1.1 is a good improvement over TLS v1.0 and is considered more secure.
 More information about the TLS v1.1 protocol can be found in IETF RFC 4346.

-TLS v1.2 is the most secure version of TLS available in Cerberus FTP Server.
-TLS v1.2 is considered the minimum version of TLS to support for highly secure traffic.
+TLS v1.2 is the minimum most secure version of TLS available in Cerberus FTP Server.
+TLS v1.2 is considered the minimum version of TLS to support highly secure traffic.
 TLS v1.2 is defined in IETF RFC 5246.
 As of Cerberus FTP Server 12.11, we introduce new capabilities for TLS 1.2 including ARIA and ChaCha20-Poly1305 cipher suites.